China in November 2025: Ultimate Travel Guide in Autumn

 Chongqing

 Chongqing in November has not only cyberpunk city views but also magical natural landscapes.
-In Shanwangping Karst National Ecological Park, the green forest on one side and the golden forest on the other of the avenue form a strong contrast; in Fairy Mountain, the grassland after the first snowfall blurs its boundary with the sky; the labyrinth-like overpasses and the 3D game scene-like Hongyadong are unforgettable.
-Besides, the cable cars across the Yangtze River and the trains running through residential buildings give you a riding experience you've never had before.
+In Shanwangping Karst National Ecological Park, one side of the avenue glows with golden leaves while the other remains green, creating a strong contrast.
+In Fairy Mountain, the grassland after the first snowfall blurs its boundary with the sky.
+Back to the city, the maze-like overpasses and the neon-lit Hongyadong leave lasting impression with their 3D game-like scene.

 Late autumn paints the earth with bright colors and produces delicious fruits as a sincere farewell.

-In Qinglong Bay, Anhui Province, you can ride a boat through the 330 acres of redwood forest rooted in the blue waves; in Haiyang Town, Guangxi Province, you can stroll under more than one million ginkgo trees along trails dyed golden by ginkgo leaves; and in Lintong, Xi'an Province, around 2,500 acres of persimmons like red lanterns have ripened, sweet and juicy, making you remember the unique flavor of late autumn.
+In Qinglong Bay, Anhui Province, you can ride a boat through the 330 acres of redwood forest rooted in the blue waters.
+In Haiyang Town, Guangxi Province, you can stroll under more than one million ginkgo trees along trails dyed golden by ginkgo leaves.
+In Lintong, Xi'an Province, around 2,500 acres of persimmons like red lanterns have ripened, sweet and juicy, giving you a true taste of late autumn.

 Autumn LeavesAutumn Leaves